Can I get HPV from my partner?

 The reason HPV is so common is because the virus lives on the skin.
 This means you can catch it simply through skin-to-skin contact.

-HPV transmission, of the types that cause genital warts, can happen during oral, anal, and vaginal sex, but you can also get it through intimate touching or sharing sex toys.
+However, types of HPV that cause genital warts and other high-risk types of HPV are passed on through skin-to-skin contact with the genitals, vaginal, anal or oral sex or sharing sex toys.
+This means it’s very easy to catch it from your sexual partner.
 Using condoms and dental dams can help reduce the risk of HPV transmission, but won’t offer complete protection.

 Some people worry about finding out they have HPV when they're married and in what they believe to be a monogamous relationship.
 But it's important to bear in mind is that the virus can lay dormant in the body for long periods, before becoming active again.
 This means that you can catch HPV from your partner even if you're in a monogamous relationship years into it.